mojaveexpressguide/mojaveexpressguide.github.io/docs/MEG - Post Install.md

 ---

 You will now be ready to play the game.
 There are a variety of tweaks and settings you can customize to personalize your experience.
+I additionally also have a texture you may want to follow: [METG](</docs/METG - Introduction>).

 ### Mod Configuration Menu: